richardcrng/richard.ng/_garden/My Digital Garden (Home).md

 This is the home page for my [[digital garden|digital garden]] - thanks for visiting!

-There's some visitor caution advised:
+There's some visitor caution advised: [[What will you encounter in my digital garden？|lots of the stuff in this garden is incomplete]].

 [[digital garden motivations|I have been inspired]] to create a [[digital garden|digital garden]] to help me to distill my thoughts (even when unfinished) and [[learning in public|learn in public]].